bnm3k/old-blog/content/posts/06_joins_p2/index.md

 One, given how we are using the **task.venue_id** in the _where_ clause to 'simulate' the join, a foreign key column is just that, a column like any other column: when a column stores foreign keys it does not create any sort of underlying links and pointers between the two tables, a conceptualization mistake I made at first when trying to understand joins and foreign relations.

-In fact, as I was trying to find out whether such 'links' are created in SQL, I instead learned the opposite: unlike previous database models, the relational model (which SQL databases implement) deliberately eschews any form of explicit links between collections of data i.e. the tables.
+In fact, as I was trying to find out whether such 'links' are created in SQL, I instead learned the opposite: unlike previous database models, the relational model (which SQL databases implement) deliberately eschews any form of explicit links between collections of data i.e. the tables...

 Let's pause a bit and take a trip down memory lane.
 For brevity's sake, let's skip the pre-cambrian era where there were no databases and head straight to triassic period when the first databases were emerging.
-One key aspect that drove database development and evolution was the question: how should the data be represented?
-Moreover, since data in 'real life' is usually interlinked, how should such relationships be outlined.
+One key aspect that drove database development and evolution was the question: *how should the data be represented?* Moreover, since data in 'real life' is usually interlinked, how should such relationships be outlined.
 Given the interests of both businesses and academia, various data models were proposed in the 70s and 80s to address this key issue.

 One of the first models proposed was the **Hierarchical Model**.
 From Wikipedia, we have the following description of this model: